beego/admin/README.en.md

 ```
 $ bee new hello
 ```
 After successfully created, you can get a man named hello application, now you can use it.
-Just find the new program hello / routers / router.go this document
+Just find the new program `hello/routers/router.go` this document
 ```go
 import (
 	"hello/controllers" 		//自身业务包